 There are hundreds of GPS applications availablre in the market for Android phone but here we compiled some best GPS apps for your Android Phones.

 Google Maps with navigation is available for Android 1.6 and higher.
 This suite has proven itself and is currently the most popular GPS app for Android 1.6 users and above.
 It includes many features that no other GPS apps are able to provide, such as Street View and Satellite views.

-Loopt users can share their location between carrier networks with fellow Loopt users on AT&T, Sprint, Verizon, Boost, MetroPCS and T-Mobile.
-The Android version offers all the core Loopt features including background location updating which enables users to receive alerts when a friend is nearby.
-Users can also switch between map modes for a satellite view of their friend map or to monitor traffic delays.
-Beyond sharing their location and status information with friends via phones, Loopt users can also easily share their information with popular Web services such as Facebook, MySpace and Twitter or personal blogs and Web sites.
+Map factor users can watch the maps in both 2d and 3d formats without losing any details.
+The Android version offers all the features including voice command, door to door rout planing, find nearest point of interest and open street maps etc. Beyond sharing their location and status information with friends via phones, map factor users can also easily share their information with popular Web services such as Facebook and Twitter or personal blogs and Web sites.

 Glympse – Android GPS App